Early Hick

 As Adjectives (modifying nouns)

-- Come before the noun they modify
+- ka- derived forms come before the noun they modify

 As Predicate Adjectives (with verb marking)